edvanburen/TWO-SIGMA-G-Paper-Code/README.md

 ## (2) set_level_simulation_code.R and set_level_summary_statistic_simulation_code.R

-These two scripts accomplish the following, for the simulations using the raw data and summary statistics, respectivey:
+These two scripts accomplish the following, for the simulations using the raw data and summary statistics, respectively:

  1. Constructs test and reference sets for each scenario by randomly sampling genes from matched null and alternative